THDigi/RecipeManager/readme.txt

   NOTE: The {chance} word will be replaced with the chance percent (with the % char!)

 @permission: permission.node = true/false/op/non-op | <fail message>
-  Specifies what permission is required for the recipe, optionally change it's default value.
+  Specifies what permission is required for the recipe, optionally change its default value.
   The "true" value sets it by default to all players, "false" does the opposite, "op" only sets it to operators and "non-op" sets it only to players that are not operators.
   NOTE: The default value overwrites the previous default value (including permissions made by other plugins)